Productivity Tool Recommendations

 Platforms: Mac & Mobile

-Alfred: The Speedy Keyboard
+Alfred: The Keyboard is Faster

 Alfred is a task launcher similar to Quicksilver or Spotlight (which is built into OS X) except far better.
 Why would you want to open apps and files with a keyboard instead of using your laptops trackpad?
 Because it’s so much faster.
 Navigating finder or opening apps using the trackpad feels like molasses after you get used to Alfred.
 Plus it can perform complex operations like activate my VPN, define words using OS X’s built-in dictionary, perform mathematical calculations, control Spotify, and much more.
 It keeps stats on usage, too.